 Do you want more detail on the GDPR?
 Here is all you need to know in a nutshell and the full legal texts organized in neat PDFs.
-Don’t forget, the GDPR will come into effect on May 25th, 2018, or in approximately:

 The harmonization of data regulation laws in 28 countries at once – not an easy task, but one with huge upside: clarity.
 The downside, however, is equally impactful: harsh financial penalties for organizations that are incompliant.

 Fines can rise to $21 million, or 4 percent of your annual worldwide turnover – whichever is greater.
 According to a Veritas survey of more than 2,500 senior technology decision makers, almost 40% of businesses are fearful of a major compliance failing.
 And rightly so.
 (Tesco Bank fell victim to a data security breach in 2016.
 Had the GDPR been in force then, it would have been fined $2.3 billion.)